subatomicdev/binancebeast/README.md

   * an std::function (for demo purposes) which is the callback (result handler)
   * the params which are appended to the REST query

-Notes:
-* The result handler is not called from a `boost::thread_pool`, separate from the underlying `boost::asio::io_context`.
-The idea being if your handler takes time to process, it won't delay the networking processing thread(s)
-* The are currently two instatiations of `boost::asio::io_context` , one for Rest calls and the other for Websockets
-* I am looking at creating a pool of `boost::asio::io_context` for the Websockets

 ```cpp
 int main (int argc, char ** argv)